cy6erskunk/q-n-a/docs/Organisational-rules.md

 ## o.96

 The organization formulae for the Regional Games are established by the Executive Committee, with the approval of the IOC.
 (See chapter 9 of the Administrative rules).
-October 2024

-29

-FIE

 # TEAM COMPETITIONS